jafarpenot/ANPR/README.md

 <br/>

-<b>Step 6.</b>
+<b>Step 5.</b>
 You can collect images using Nicholas' Notebook <a href="https://github.com/nicknochnack/TFODCourse/blob/main/1.%20Image%20Collection.ipynb">1.
 Image Collection.ipynb</a> - or use my dataset (included in the repo) which is actually the same with some more licence plates.

 <br/>
-<b>Step 6.</b> If you downloaded the images with Nichola's notebook, then you should manually divide collected images into two folders train and test.
+If you downloaded the images with Nichola's notebook, then you should manually divide collected images into two folders train and test.
 So now all folders and annotations should be split between the following two folders. <br/>
 \TFODCourse\Tensorflow\workspace\images\train<br />
 \TFODCourse\Tensorflow\workspace\images\test
 <br/><br/>